patricknelson/svelte-retag/README.md

 * You have to use shadow DOM.
 * You have to deal with lots of bugs.
 * You loose many features Svelte has for inter-component communication.

-## Core features

-* **"Light" DOM:** Allows you to render your Svelte 3 components in the light DOM as usual, taking full advantage of global styles while still maintaining encapsulation of your component specific styles, utilizing web fonts and so on.
-* **Flexibility:** Pick and choose the only components that need to be defined as custom element tags.
-Use your component normally within Svelte (e.g. `<ExampleComponent />`) and as a custom element outside of Svelte ( e.g. `<example-component></example-component>`).
-* **Portability:** Freedom to utilize your Svelte components in legacy applications that cannot be fully migrated to Svelte.
-* **Vite HMR:** Compatible with Vite's HMR and avoids the infamous error `Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "example-component" has already been used with this registry`

 ## How do I use it?